 How does it feel when you want your spouse to understand you?
 To understand the reason behind the way you think or feel.
 They may not agree with you.
 Their opinion may be different from yours.
 But you want them to at least understand your perspective.
 You want them to understand why you see things the way you do.
 What you want is for them to have empathy.

-As you may remember I took this acronym COFHE from the teachings of Drs.
-Les and Leslie Parrott.
-In their book, “I love you more,” they said, “Research has shown that 90 percent of our struggles in marriage would be resolved if we did nothing more than see that problem from our partner’s perspective.
+In Drs.
+Les and Leslie Parrott’s book, “I love you more,” they said, “Research has shown that 90 percent of our struggles in marriage would be resolved if we did nothing more than see that problem from our partner’s perspective.
 Empathy is the heart of love.”

 They went on to say that, “When we empathize with our partner, we will never look at him or her the same way again.
 That’s the magic of empathy.
 It brings more understanding.
 And understanding brings patience.
 And patience brings grace……..grace primes the pump for the unnatural act of forgiveness.”

 Empathy is a combination of two things.
 You feel for someone with your heart and you have knowledge of what their experience looked like with your head.
 It is the joining together of sympathy and analysis.
 Empathy is the gift you give to your spouse that lets them know you are putting yourself in their shoes.
 As the old saying goes “don’t judge a man until you have walked a mile in his shoes,” that’s empathy.

 It is not enough to just have sympathy for your spouse.
 That is simply feeling bad for them, which is often a form of pity.
 Your spouse does not want your pity.

 It is not enough to just know what your spouse thinks or feels and offer your opinion on the matter.
 Your spouse will not care how much you know until they know how much you care.
 You have to understand the why behind what they feel or think.